Kulltero/Rust.Community/docs/components/UnityEngine.UI.InputField.md

 | `fadeIn`    | float  | The Duration the Panel should take to fade in |

 ### needsKeyboard vs hudMenuInput
-while both prevent Vanilla behavior, they have some key differences that should be adressed. needsKeyboard works well for normal use
+while both prevent Vanilla behavior, they have some key differences that are good to keep in mind. needsKeyboard works well for normal use, but will close any Rust UI the player has open when the player selects an InputField with it enabled. this is the primary reason why hudMenuInput was added. it wont close Rust UI when selected, but wont prevent the player

 ### Selecting Text
 an underutilized Power of the InputField is that you can select its contents.
 This is helpful when creating forms & editors, but can also be used for other features.
 Like using it for displaying links to your website or discord, allowing players to select and copy it instead of having to type it out.